Our Strategy: “Empowering customers. Shaping markets.“

 The new energy world—encompassing sustainable solutions, autonomous and proactive customers, renewables, distributed energy, energy efficiency, and local energy systems—offers considerable growth potential.
 It will experience more dynamic growth and will play an increasingly significant role in many countries.
 Nevertheless, the conventional energy world will continue to exist and to offer well-positioned companies attractive opportunities.
 For example, because conventional generating capacity will remain indispensible for ensuring a reliable power supply, European markets will need to establish mechanisms that provide appropriate compensation for maintaining this capacity.
 Companies capable of actively shaping the inevitable consolidation of Europe’s generation market will be able to strengthen their market position and gain clear competitive advantages.
 Globally, energy demand continues to rise, creating opportunities for energy trading and possibly fueling a recovery of wholesale energy prices.
 Both energy worlds offer abundant market and growth opportunities.
 But they differ considerably in terms of value drivers, processes, risks, capital costs, investor expectations, and success factors.

 We are convinced that separating in two smaller, more dynamic companies will strengthen the competitive position of all current E.ON businesses.
-Both companies will be able to take a more focused approach to managing their businesses, which will pave the way to greater profitability and more dynamic growth and create attractive opportunities for employees and external stakeholders.
+Both companies will be able to take a more focused approach to managing their businesses, which can pave the way to greater profitability and more dynamic growth and create attractive opportunities for employees and external stakeholders.
 They will be better able to differentiate their business operations according to customers, technologies, risks, and markets and to take a more focused approach to developing the necessary capabilities and processes.
 Each of the two companies will be able to develop a consistent corporate culture and establish a clear brand positioning.
 In addition, we expect that both companies will have more specific capital costs and an adequate valuation and thus improved access to capital markets.